Job Opening: Development Director – Indianapolis, IN

 Essential Duties and Responsibilities

-- Assist the ADD in securing new sources of revenue from events, grants, major gifts, individuals, local community partners, foundations, corporations and other campaigns.
+- Work in partnership with ADD to achieve financial goals for UNCF Indy.
+Renews base of support, secures new sources of revenue, from events, grants, major gifts, individuals, local community partners, foundations, corporations and other campaigns.
 A significant proportion of donations raised must be unrestricted funds.

-- Assist the ADD in the execution of fundraising strategy, including taking the lead on some campaigns and designing new ones.
+- Assist the ADD in execution of fundraising strategy, including taking the lead on campaigns and developing new ones.

 - Maintain timely and consistent contact with current and potential donors in order to establish, sustain and enhance repeated and upgraded gifts.

 - Develop and submit proposals and design and implement special fund-raising events.

 - Establish guidelines and implementation procedures for special events.